alphagov/prototype-case-joined-up-services/key-decisions-and-evidence.md

 ### Decision 2

-We decided to focus on the relationship between DDaT and Policy
+We decided to focus on the relationship between Digital, Data and Technology (DDaT) and Policy

-Evidence 2a: Most other teams at GDS are focused on supporting DDaT teams across government to deliver good services.
-We know from [previous research](https://docs.google.com/presentation/d/1kMBxElwcKGI9MLrg_vtTgT-kTDauAEYm-3qViZADauI/edit#slide=id.g10d42026b8_2_0) that most big decisions that shape services are made by policy teams.
+Evidence 2a: Most other teams at the Government Digital Service (GDS) are focused on supporting DDaT teams across government to deliver good services.
+We know from previous research that most [big decisions that shape services are made by policy teams]((https://docs.google.com/presentation/d/1kMBxElwcKGI9MLrg_vtTgT-kTDauAEYm-3qViZADauI/edit#slide=id.g10d42026b8_2_0)).
 This seems like an opportunity to learn more about this.

+Evidence 2b: 80% of power is still in policy when it comes to designing and delivering services.
+[Policy stakeholders often hold the strongest veto power](https://trello.com/b/zLjzJBwZ/q1-policy-delivery-ops-research).

+Evidence 2c: Service teams often have no way to [escalate an issue when it comes to policy](https://docs.google.com/document/d/1kw9EIGIQIhMMwOsQbEJFwh11i08oXPd_CtZGPrPbjeM/edit).

+Evidence 2d: [Ministers reign](https://docs.google.com/presentation/d/1qLnlurfk7u7M_P0MMguCACjxJaRbD7F5OLBlruVQO58/edit#slide=id.p), policy driven decisions and operation teams have agendas.

 ## Sprint 2